-With July 26th being the 26th anniversary of the Americans with Disabilities Act (a law that made our country much more accessible for people of all abilities), it's the perfect time to explore what's accessible in all of New York State.
+With July 26, 2020 marking the 30th anniversary of the Americans with Disabilities Act (a law that made our country much more accessible for people of all abilities), it's the perfect time to explore what's accessible in all of New York State.
 As a travel blogger who happens to be in a wheelchair, I'm always happily surprised at how accessible the state of New York really is.
 So here are some of New York State's best things to do if you or someone you are traveling with is in a wheelchair.

 Did you know that one of America's favorite presidents was a wheelchair user himself?
 It's no wonder that both the house and museum of Franklin Delano Roosevelt are refreshingly accessible.
 Reveling in present-day accessibility is one thing, but this unique locale provides a window into the past regarding this issue.
 The property boasts Roosevelt's private retreat, Top Cottage, one of the first houses in the country to be built entirely free of barriers.
 With complete 100% accessibility, getting to this historic attraction couldn’t be easier with the Roosevelt Ride, a free lift-equipped shuttle bus, which runs regularly between the estate and the Amtrak/Metro-North stop in nearby Poughkeepsie.
 If you plan on taking the Roosevelt Ride, call ahead to reserve your spot as the National Park Service requires reservations.
 If you’re bringing your own ride, accessible parking is available on-site.
 Visitors with disabilities can get an Access Pass that provides free admission to any National Park site for the pass-holder and up to three adults (kids under 16 are free).